lucyparsons/foiathepolice/README.md

 The point of this will be to teach the public how to use FOIA and raise the knowledge base of the public.

+# Staging Environment

+We are using GitHub Pages to host our staging environmnet.
+It can be found here: https://lucyparsons.github.io/foiathepolice/